theater-improrama/improfans-docs/content/webhooks/_index.md

   Your webhook endpoint/receiver must be able to parse JSON (most platforms and programming languages support JSON parsing by default).
 {{< /callout >}}

 After you have successfully received the webhook, a [HTTP 200 OK](https://developer.mozilla.org/de/docs/Web/HTTP/Status/200) status code has to be returned as the result status.
-A status code different to 200 OK will mark the webhook event as failed and may (or may not) be re-send to your endpoint.
+A status code different to 200 OK will mark the webhook event as failed and may be resend to your endpoint.

 ## Advanced: Verifying the integrity